The following command-line tools are available to automate configuration tasks during deployment of your CloudGen Firewall.

 Create a High Availability Cluster

-Execute this command on the primary firewall to create a high availability cluster via command line.
+Execute this command on the primary firewall to create a high availability cluster via the command line.
 You are prompted for the password for the other firewall.
 If the secondary firewall is running in the public cloud, you must disable enforcing a password change on the secondary firewall by adding the following editconf commands to the provisioning / user data scripts:

 /opt/phion/bin/editconf -f /opt/phion/config/active/boxadm.conf -p RPASSWDENFORCE -v 0 /opt/phion/bin/editconf -f /opt/phion/config/configroot/boxadm.conf -p RPASSWDENFORCE -v 0